Startup Capital for a Business

 The next step in producing a five year financial projection for your business plan using our financial projections template is to calculate the startup debt finance needed to fund the balance of the startup costs.

-This is part of the How to Create Financial Projections Guide a series of posts on how our template is used to produce simple financial models for a business plan.
+This is part of the How to Create Financial Projections Guide.
+The guide is a series of posts on how our template is used to produce simple financial models for a business plan.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.